aslilac/mckayla.blog/content/talks/zig-package-manager.md

 - What if adding a new dependency was a breaking change?
 - What if adding a new maintainer was a breaking change?
 - What if upgrading was more interactive?
-  - Maybe `zig upgrade` gives you an decision tree...
+  - Maybe `zig upgrade` gives you a decision tree...
     - "This major version is a breaking change because..."
       <!-- This is totally possible.
 Elm has had this for years! -->
     - "Hayleigh has been added as a maintainer"